Now that’s a view worth protecting!

 Top Railing Exception:

-As technology has progressed glass railing can now exclude a top rail, the International Building Code (IBC) released an exception to the top rail requirement.
+As technology has progressed contractors can now exclude a top rail, the International Building Code (IBC) released an exception to the top rail requirement.
 If a glass baluster is laminated and has been impact-tested to be used as a barrier in compliance with ASTM standard 2353 (The American Society for Testing and Materials), then a top rail isn’t a requirement.
 Now architects have the option to have a completely transparent design.

 Do you like what you see?